ArchipelagoMW/Archipelago/docs/world api.md

 #### Documenting Locations

-Worlds can optionally provide a `location_descriptions` map which contains human-friendly descriptions of locations or location groups.
-These descriptions will show up in location-selection options in the Weighted Options page.
+Worlds can optionally provide a `location_descriptions` map which contains human-friendly descriptions of locations and location groups.
+These descriptions will show up in location-selection options on the Weighted Options page.
 Extra indentation and single newlines will be collapsed into spaces.

 ```python